billsix/cprogrammingbook/doc/04-Functions.rst

-The introduction of prototypes (amongst other things) has increased the need for precision about ‘compatible types’, which was not much of an issue in Old C. The full list of rules for type compatibility is deferred until :ref:`specialized`, because we suspect that most C programmers will never need to learn them.
+The introduction of prototypes (amongst other things) has increased the need for precision about ‘compatible types’, which was not much of an issue in pre-C89.
+The full list of rules for type compatibility is deferred until :ref:`specialized`, because we suspect that most C programmers will never need to learn them.
 For the moment, we will simply work on